jchiwai/spinningup-simplified/README.md

 - Experiment
 - Visualization

-The parameters are generally consistent with the original implementation, so these notebooks can be executed with minimal adjustments to produce results similar to the original setup benchmark (atleast on HalfCheetah-v4)
+The parameters are generally consistent with the original implementation, so these notebooks can be run with minimal adjustments to produce results similar to the original setup benchmark (atleast on HalfCheetah-v4)

 ## Requirements
 Requirements are minimal: